ITM360-S19/ITM360-Public/C01/README.md

 NOTE: It is now expected that you have the basic ability to use a bash prompt to move files, copy files, create and remove directories, delete files, and understand how to redirect output to a file, and view the contents of a file.
 Getting comfortable with this may take a bit of practice.
 I'd encourage you to spend a bit of time trying these commands and coming up with your own scenarios to text and exercise your skills in this area.

+# For next class

+Read the first chapter of the GitPro book found here https://git-scm.com/book/en/v2